AreMineAPI/api.mineapi.me/README.md

-<h1 align="center">DBio.me - A open-source Discord Biography platform.</h1>
+<h1 align="center">🧱 MineAPI - Simple Minecraft API Provider</h1>

 <br />

 ## `💻` Get Started
+- Fill in the `src/config.json` file completely.
-- Make sure your Node.js version is v18.12.1.
+- Make sure your Node.js version is v16.16.0.
 - Open your Terminal in the file directory and type the lines below in order.

   - ```bash